tomeshnet/documents/technical/20180530_hpm5g-radio-tests.md

 ### Test Setup and Results

 We split up into two teams and connected a laptop to the USB port of the ESPRESSObin to record results, pointing the antenna in the general direction of the other team.
 One device had TX power of 15 dBm (but it occasionally reboots due to drawing too much power over the mPCIe) and iperf3 recorded speeds close to 100 Mbps.
-The other device with TX power of 14 dBm never reboote, but it does not reach the same speeds when it's the one transmitting.
+The other device with TX power of 14 dBm never rebooted, but it does not reach the same speeds when it's the one transmitting.

 This is what one side looks like: